 Braided pigtail styles vary widely, which is why we're qualifying them as "intermediate."
 If you think they're just for summer pool days, think again—dress them up for a night out or the red carpet, as Halle Bailey has here.

 There's nothing quite like a crown braid to inspire us to kick up our hair game.
 Luckily, they're fairly easy to replicate on your own.
 Start with traditional braided pigtails and then wrap each one around the base of your hairline, securing with bobby pins as you go.

 Next, we have the braided bun.
 No matter if you wear it high on your head like a top knot or low at the nape of your neck, it's a chic twist on a classic chignon.
-It's fairly easy to do too, if only you have a steady hand and some hairpins nearby.
+It's fairly easy to do, too, if only you have a steady hand and some hairpins nearby.
 Start with a normal braid, and then wrap it around its base, securing with hairpins as you go.
-We like to add an anti-humidity hair product to our strands before we create this style to keep it looking smooth and shiny.
+We like to add an anti-humidity hair product to our strands before creating this style to keep it looking smooth and shiny.

 This corset braid is jaw-droppingly gorgeous.
 It's definitely advanced, though, especially if you've just mastered the traditional French braid.
 Watch this video to see a step-by-step demonstration.
 Oh, and don't forget to keep with the wet-look trend.
 We don't think it's going anywhere in summer 2018.

 Next, we have this inverted waterfall crown braid.
-We like how it's positioned perfectly along the hairline with breezy pieces staying free to frame the face at the front.
-We also appreciate how it looks sporty and modern thanks to the low pony at the back.
+We like how it's positioned perfectly along the hairline, with breezy pieces staying free to frame the face at the front.
+We also appreciate how it looks sporty and modern, thanks to the low pony at the back.
 It's chic and cool and far from an "I just came from a renaissance fair" look.